-- STEM by Throwing: Different throwing items like balls will be equipped with sensors to measure throwing parameters and visualize them on tablets or smartphones to make the physics behind throwing more tangible and active at the same time.
+- STEM by Throwing: Throwing items like heavy balls will be equipped with sensors to measure throwing parameters and visualize them on tablets or smartphones to make the physics behind throwing more tangible and active at the same time.

 - STEM by Cycling: This module aims to teach students how to cycle and fix bicycles as well as the physics and mechanics of cycling.

-The project is sponsored by the Federal Ministry of Education and Research where Cosinuss° will collaborate with partners of the international Sports-Innovation-Network (SINN-i) to pursue the development of the swimming and the throwing module.
-Cosinuss° patented ear-connect technology will be used and integrated into those modules.
+The project is sponsored by the Federal Ministry of Education and Research where cosinuss° will collaborate with partners of the international Sports-Innovation-Network (SINN-i) to pursue the development of the swimming and the throwing module. cosinuss° patented ear-connect technology will be used and integrated into the swimming module in particular.